Inference on Self-Exciting Jumps in Prices and Volatility using High Frequency Measures: Introduction

 The remainder of the paper is organized as follows.
 Section \ref{ch6svexj} describes our proposed asset price model and its main properties.
-It then further outlines the state space representation used to analyze the proposed model, followed by a discussion of the relevant models to be investigated.\emph{\ }Details of the Bayesian inferential methodology are then given in Section \ref{ch6Sec:BayesInf}.\emph{ }Results from the empirical analysis of the S\&P500 index are presented and discussed in Section \ref{ch6empirical}, and Section \ref{ch6concl7} provides some conclusions.
-Certain technical results, including algorithmic details, are included in appendices to the paper.
+The continuous time representation is presented first, followed by the discrete time state space structure adopted for inference.
+Details are given of the high frequency measures of volatility and price jumps that are used to supplement daily returns in defining the state space model.
+The Bayesian inferential approach is then outlined in Section \ref{ch6Sec:BayesInf}, including the way in which the alternative specifications are to be assessed, relative to the most general model, both in terms of marginal likelihoods and cumulative log scores.
+Results from the extensive empirical analysis of the S\&P500 index are presented and discussed in Section \ref{ch6empirical}.
+The benefits of allowing for a very flexible dynamic specification for price and variance jumps are confirmed by both the within-sample and predictive assessments, with the bivariate Hawkes specification given strong support by the data, relative to other more restrictive models.
+The empirical results also indicate that two jump intensity processes differ in terms of their time series behaviour.
+Most notably, the variance jump intensity is much more closely aligned with market conditions, exhibiting its most dramatic increase at the peak of the global financial crisis in late 2008.
+Section \ref{ch6concl7} provides some conclusions.
+Certain technical results, including algorithmic and prior specification details, are included in appendices to the paper.